In this review post, we will be reviewing the ACDSee Photo Software 2019 Standard Edition (the basic ACDSee series).

 - color grading of images by importing and applying LUTs as edit mode filters.

 - print adjustments are available to compensate for the printer’s exposure, contrast, and sharpness handling.

 - Automatically advances to the next image when adding or removing metadata

-You can also check out the ACDSee photo editing software website to have a comparison with the 2018 version if you wish to know more on the improvements they made with the newest version.
+You can also check out the ACDSee photo editing software website to have a comparison with the 2018 version if you wish to know more about the improvements they made with the newest version.
 You can also click here to view the comparison.

-ACDSee photo editing software is meant to be a software used for people looking for a substitute from Photoshop and Lightroom.
+ACDSee photo editing software is meant to be for people looking for a substitute from Photoshop and Lightroom.
 This software can also be used as a learning tool for photographers still new to the scene and post-processing their pictures.
 Though it gives you the basics you need, it may take time for you to adjust to the software and learn all about it, but it can also provide you with the tips you need to use it.